juliendangers/chat-grpc-poc/README.md

 ## Reason

-Have a closer look to gRPC:
+Have a closer look at gRPC:

  * Validate ease of use
  * Validate cross languages code generation